-One more weekend/holiday scramble before heading back to work and before avalanche danger being raised to “high” the following day.
+One more holiday scramble before returning to work and avalanche danger being raised to high the following day.

-A great destination to weed out weekend mountain crowds for those who seek absolute solitude.
-Best thing about finding ski tracks on a winter scramble is that skiers tend to take longer switchbacks on steep terrain, and generally are headed to the same place as you–the summit.
+A great winter scramble to weed out weekend mountain crowds for those who seek solitude.
+One nice thing about ski tracks is that skiers tend to make longer switchbacks on steep terrain and they’re generally headed to the same place–the summit.

 Our first real winter ascent on this mountain; previous trips were done in summer and late fall.
 Trailhead was inaccessible by car, so I parked at the Hwy 2 pullout just west of the stop sign, which wasn’t far from summer parking lot.
 Morning started with sunny weather and clear blue sky, temperature was 10°F in shaded areas.

 Because of recent foot traffic, I was able to wait to put on snowshoes at end of the road below the start of summer trail around 3,000′.
 Pups and I then followed old ski tracks, as well as the occasional snowshoe tracks, up steep slopes to the 4,800′ shoulder on semi packed snow.
 Snowshoe tracks petered out there, but ski tracks continued to head up the ridge west of Schilling Creek.
 Temperature in low 30s, south side was virtually windless in late morning thanks to north wind.